APHRODITE

 Base of Operations: Olympus

-First Appearance: (historical) Venus #1, (modern) Submariner #57
+First Appearance: (historical) Venus #1, (recent) Submariner #57

 With her arrival in Olympus, Aphrodite was immediately barraged by the male gods of Olympus wanting to claim her as a wife.
-Zeus feared that the gods would fight over Aphrodite's hand in marriage because of her unparalleled beauty but was advised by his own wife, Hera, on how to handle the matter.
+Zeus feared that they would fight over Aphrodite's hand in marriage because of her unparalleled beauty but was advised by his own wife, Hera, on how to handle the matter.
 She petitioned her own son, Hephaestus, the smith-god, in order to marry Aphrodite in order to quell some of the bad feelings in their relationship.
 This union however was much to Aphrodite's disapproval.
 As a rather hedonistic goddess, Aphrodite was most displeased to be married to the lame blacksmith-god although she appreciated the many baubles he created for her.
 Subsequently, Aphrodite had several affairs while wedded to Hephaestus.

 One of her most popular affairs was with Ares, the god of war.
 The god Apollo, however, informed Hephaestus of the affair to protect his honor.
 Hephaestus set up a trap in his marital bed to catch them in the affair and expose it.
 When Aphrodite and Ares once more engaged in another sexual liaison, the bed slammed shut around them as a trap as Hephaestus pushed them out in front of all the gods to embarrass them.
 The humiliation forced Aphrodite to end her affair with the war-god, but Hephaestus never forgave her despite the fact he was still in love with her.
 One of Aphrodite’s attendants, Aglaea of the Charities (Charis to the Romans), took pity on the smith-god and became his second wife.